Modern office workspace showing the transition to AI-assisted software work

 Skill Commoditisation

-What to let go of, and what to protect: system understanding, taste, and the ability to simplify.
+What to let go of, and what to protect: system understanding, taste, and the ability to simplify complex problems.

 Review, Trust, & Quality